fabinader/open_ran_datacenter_placement/Campaigns/README.md

           - wd
         jobs: 100 # Number of jobs to run
       ```
-   4. Parameters used in the simulation
+   4. Parameters used in the simulation.
       ```
       scenarioParameters:
         cpuper100: